joshua-arts/google-drive-syncer/README.md

 ## Installation

-1) Clone the repository to your machine.
+1) Clone the repository to your machine and change into it.

 ~~~
 git clone https://github.com/joshua-arts/google-drive-syncer
 ~~~

+2) Install [bundler](http://bundler.io/) if you don't already have it.
+Then bundle the project by typing `bundle`.

-2) Get credentials for the [Google Drive API](https://developers.google.com/drive/).
+3) Get credentials for the [Google Drive API](https://developers.google.com/drive/).
 To do this, go to the [Google Drive API Ruby Quickstart](https://developers.google.com/drive/v3/web/quickstart/ruby) and complete step one, a to h (don't worry about the other steps).
 Once you've downloaded your `client_secret.json` file, drag it into the `google-drive-syncer` directory you cloned in step one

-3) To setup the `drive-sync` command, you need to add it to your path.
+4) To setup the `drive-sync` command, you need to add it to your path.
 From inside the `google-drive-syncer` directory, run:

 ~~~
 export PATH=$PATH:$(pwd)
 ~~~

-4) You should now be able to run the command.
+5) You should now be able to run the command.
 The first time you run it, you'll have to link it to a specific Google Account.
 Run `drive-sync --path "/path/to/directory/to/sync"`, copy and paste the generated link into your browser, authenticate a Google Account, and paste the generated token back into the terminal.
 The token will be saved locally and you won't need to authenticate again.

 ## Usage